benallfree/pocketpages-site/pb_hooks/pages/(main)/docs/layouts.md

 ### When Layouts are Not Applied

 Layouts are only applied to leaf EJS files that return HTML content.
 If an EJS file returns a JSON response, the layouts will not be executed.
 This ensures that layouts are used only for rendering HTML pages, keeping API responses clean and efficient.

-## Summary

-PocketPages layouts allow you to create consistent and reusable page structures by defining `+layout.ejs` files at various levels of your directory structure.
-Layouts are applied in a bottom-up order, with each higher-level layout wrapping the content of the child layout.
-The `slot` variable is used to place the interior content within the layout, and multiple slots can be defined using `<!-- slot:name -->` section delimiters.
-Leaf `+load.js` data is available in layouts, but layout-level `+load.js` data is not.
-Layouts are only applied to EJS files that return HTML content, ensuring that your API responses remain unaffected by the layout system.